craftingcity/The-Known-World/Prenotes Apr 09 24.md

 ### What happened?

-We "revived" Jerran, regathered his GAS-4 OP kit, and re-moralized and re-contextualized
+We "revived" Jerran, regathered his GAS-4 OP kit, and re-moralized and re-contextualized Celaena.

+### 21st of Weeding
+- Jerran recovers from an exhaustion.
+- Shep reads in the library with an 18 Religion or Arcana regarding "permanently banishing Celaena".
+Finds information on the [[Book of Names]] and or magically gathering her 'true name'.
+- Breenabelle and Little Fucker gather 151sp from the people of Magius.
+- Nala makes a series of potions...

 We leave our heroes on the date of ...
 AF, as they ...